MicrosoftDocs/win32/desktop-src/SecCrypto/receiving-an-enveloped-data-message.md

 ---
-Description: 'To decrypt an enveloped message, the recipient matches a certificate from the My store that has an available private key with a certificate in the enveloped message.' ms.assetid: '536f9977-102c-4df9-9d07-97b4b434b845'
+Description: To decrypt an enveloped message, the recipient matches a certificate from the My store that has an available private key with a certificate in the enveloped message. ms.assetid: 536f9977-102c-4df9-9d07-97b4b434b845
-title: Receiving an Enveloped Data Message
+title: Receiving an Enveloped Data Message ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Receiving an Enveloped Data Message